 The province should keep this in mind and continue working to improve competitiveness, given the industry’s importance to jobs and economic activity.

 Private-sector investment and growth will be crucial for Newfoundland and Labrador to overcome its current economic struggles.
 At a time of much negative economic news, the province’s mining industry represents a good news story.

 Policy-makers should build on an already competitive policy regime to harness even more of the province’s vast mineral potential.

 Jairo Yunis and Alex Whalen are analysts at the Fraser Institute.

-Jairo and Alex are among our Thought Leaders.
+Jairo and Alex are among our contributors.
 For interview requests, click here.